AaltoSciComp/blog/content/2026/dilemma-of-partition-config.rst

 resources quickly (and the heavy users have lower priority at the time, so the more recent users have priority for free slots).

-This situation is unfortunate, but it's a bit harder.
-When the cluster is under heavy use (the usual), there are always jobs starting and stopping, so it's hard for one person to occupy the cluster with many long jobs all ending at the same time many days away.

-In this case, we usually just let the situation wait, and once we get to a "steady state fullness" jobs cycle fast enough it's not usual for the cluster to get to this state.
+In this case, we usually wait and just let the situation develop, and once we get to a "steady state fullness" jobs cycle fast enough it's not usual for the cluster to get to this state.
 There aren't that many free GPUs opening up all at once without multiple users queuing, so it can't get